Camino de Santiago: The Portuguese way in 3 days

 Aveiro

 The fishing village of Aveiro is often called "the Venice of Portugal" for its network of canals and gondola-like boats.
-Take 90 minutes to wander the canals lined with colorful tiled cottages and you'll see that's where the similarities end.
-Instead, this village offers workaday charm, though the Convento de Jesus with its Renaissance cloisters and 17th century gilded carvings does have a certain grandiosity.
+Take 90 minutes to wander the canals lined with colorful tiled cottages, and you'll see that's where the similarities end.
+Instead, this village offers workaday charm, though the Convento de Jesus, with its Renaissance cloisters and 17th-century gilded carvings, does have a certain grandiosity.

 Church of Valega